Kagamine/Docs/aspnet/fundamentals/logging.rst

 5. Name your loggers with a distinct prefix so they can easily be filtered or disabled.
 Remember the ``Create<T>`` extension will create loggers named with the full name of the class.

 6. Use Scopes sparingly, and only for actions with a bounded start and end.
-For example, an MVC action.
+For example, the framework provides a scope around MVC actions.
 Avoid nesting many scopes within one another.

 7. Application logging code should be related to the business concerns of the application.
 Increase the logging verbosity to reveal additional framework-related concerns, rather than implementing yourself.